Blog Layout

 History and Things To-Do on Georgia’s Lake Lanier

-Dan Kingery • Oct 14, 2016
+Dan Kingery • March 4, 2025

-Not only are there plenty of fun things (like learning to sail!) to do at Georgia’s Lake Lanier, the lake also has a fascinating past.
+Not only are there plenty of fun things (like learning to sail!) to do at Georgia’s Lake Lanier, but the lake also has a fascinating past.
 Here are some interesting facts that make up Lanier’s rich history.

 Lake Lanier’s Creation

 The land that became Lake Lanier was purchased in 1948, and the lake—also known as a reservoir—was created in the 1950s.
-Its original purpose was to provide hydroelectricity, navigation and flood control of the Chattahoochee river.
+Its original purpose was to provide hydroelectricity, navigation and flood control of the Chattahoochee River.
 It was also meant to supply water to the city of Atlanta.

 The first step in Lanier’s creation was the construction of the Buford dam.
 To get the project started, workers blasted a channel and built a powerhouse.
 They then diverted the Chattahoochee River through the powerhouse’s open gates and built saddlebacks (dams created from gravel and dirt) on the channel.
 On February 1, 1956, the gates of the powerhouse were shut and Lake Lanier began to fill.
 In 1959, the lake was officially “full” for the first time in history!